ICC Prosecutor Calls For Afghanistan War Crimes Investigation

 The report also blamed the Taliban and other anti-government armed groups for "more than 17,000 civilian deaths in the period between January 2007 and December 2015."

-Pahon, the Pentagon spokesman, said that the U.S. supports accountability for crimes committed by the Taliban and "other serious crimes in Afghanistan."
+Pahon said the U.S. supports accountability for crimes committed by the Taliban and "other serious crimes in Afghanistan."
 He added: "However, we have long believed and stated that justice is most effective when it is delivered at the local level."